miércoles, 14 de mayo de 2014

 Yesterday morning I found these words in my heart, wanting to be written:

-In my work as a DFA practitioner of Somatic Pattern Recognition and Archetypal Pattern Analysis, I have the chance to observe the patterns that evolve out of the early conditions of my clients’ lives.
+In my work as a DFA practitioner of somatic pattern recognition and archetypal pattern analysis, I have the chance to observe the patterns that evolve out of the early conditions of my clients’ lives.
 Since humans are born before gestation is complete, it continues in the womb of the family, as biologist Adolph Portman put it.
 During the first year of life, primarily the right hemisphere of the brain evolves.
 It organizes sensory perception and combines huge amounts of bits of sensory information into images that become the material we use to weave our life stories, even before we have words to associate meaning with the experience reflected in those images.
 During that time the infant’s nervous system continues entangled with that of his or her mother.
 The child depends on the mother’s ability to manage the flow of her sensations that help her to adequately take care of her son’s or daughter’s needs.

 When there is a premature separation from the mother due to sickness, death or any other circumstance, the nervous system protects the infant against the full impact of the trauma to assure his or her survival, isolating the unbearable aspects of the loss of connection and keeping them underneath the threshold of conscious experience.
 In a manner of speaking, the parts of the organism occupied by these unbearable sensations do not participate in the development of the rest of the organism and, thus, these sensations remain forever underlying the experience and decisions for the rest of the person’s life.
 Sooner or later, they will surface in one way or another, giving the person a chance to integrate them later in life and recover those parts of the organism from the isolation they had been in.
 Invariably this is experienced as disruptive and human beings usually try to avoid it.

 That is what my father would have wanted.
 In his life, the trauma of premature separation from his mother in 1928-30 in Germany was followed by others resulting from abuse of power, both on a personal and a collective level.
+Nonetheless, he met and loved my mother.
+I am fruit of that love.
+Life tends to always find solutions for the difficulties that appear in its evolution towards greater complexity and diversity, and, thus, the unresolved traumas of my parents and grandparents took shape in my body to give me the opportunity to develop ways to resolve, or rather, dissolve them, instead of transmitting them.

 Many thanks to all my teachers, those named here and those whose names and faces remain silent in my heart.